New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 • Elimination period: Short-term disability insurance plans tend to have shorter elimination periods than long-term plans.1

-Aflac does not offer long-term disability insurance, but we do have competitive short-term disability insurance that’s offered through worksite payroll deduction.
-We recommend you check with your employer to see if this policy is offered to employees.
+Being unable to work for even a short period of time can have serious consequences.
+Long-term disability insurance can help cover your living expenses while you’re recovering from a qualifying illness or injury.
+Aflac offers competitive long-term and short-term disability insurance through worksite payroll deduction.
+We recommend you check with your employer to see if these policies offered to employees.
 If not, consider starting a conversation with your employer.
 You can also contact an Aflac agent today to learn more and ask any questions you may have.

-Ready to get long-term disability insurance?
+Ready to learn more about disability insurance?

 Learn more about Aflac products for Individuals & Families: